-Secretarial Determination for Commencement of Construction: In January 2018, the federal administration appeared to have informed the Congress that a "Secretarial Determination for Commencement of Construction"54 had been made to begin construction on the 18.5-foot raise under the authority of the WIIN.
-55 According to the document, a cost-sharing partner was expected by the fall of 2019 and construction would begin in late 2019 (early fiscal year 2020).
+Secretarial Determination for Commencement of Construction: In January 2018, the federal administration appeared to have informed the Congress that a "Secretarial Determination for Commencement of Construction" had been made to begin construction on the 18.5-foot raise under the authority of the WIIN. had been made to begin construction on the 18.5-foot raise under the authority of the WIIN. had been made to begin construction on the 18.5-foot raise under the authority of the WIIN. had been made to begin construction on the fall of 2019 and construction would begin in late 2019 (early fiscal year 2020).
 The communication did not inform the Congress that the raise is illegal under state and federal law nor made with the required conditions for such a determination.
-56 This is in contrast to Reclamation's 2014 SLWRI FEIS, which acknowledged "[t]he impact [of the dam-raise alternatives] will be significant" on the free-flowing characteristics of the McCloud River above current gross pool and be "in conflict with the PRC" 57 (California Public Resources Code; in this case, the Wild & Scenic Rivers Act chapter).
+This is in contrast to Reclamation's 2014 SLWRI FEIS, which acknowledged "[t]he impact [of the dam-raise alternatives] will be significant" on the free-flowing characteristics of the McCloud River above current gross pool and be "in conflict with the PRC" (California Public Resources Code; in this case, the Wild & Scenic Rivers Act chapter).

 Congressional design funding approved: The WIIN provides for special Secretarial authorizations for storage projects in Reclamation states.
-For Reclamation projects, they must have at least a 50% non-federal cost-sharing partner or partners and comply with law, including state law.58 Then House Majority Leader McCarthy attempted to eliminate the cost-sharing requirement and fund \$20 million of pre-construction and design work for the dam raise in the federal fiscal year 2018 omnibus appropriations bill (the Consolidated Appropriations Act, 2018 (Pub.L.
+For Reclamation projects, they must have at least a 50% non-federal cost-sharing partner or partners and comply with law, including state law.59 Then House Majority Leader McCarthy attempted to eliminate the cost-sharing requirement and fund \$20 million of pre-construction and design work for the dam raise in the federal fiscal year 2018 omnibus appropriations bill (the Consolidated Appropriations Act, 2018 (Pub.L.
 115-141)).
 California Natural Resources Secretary Laird, citing the state's Wild and Scenic Rivers Act, opposed the funding and asked that the project not be pursued.
-The cost-sharing waiver was defeated, but the design funding was approved.59
+The cost-sharing waiver was defeated, but the design funding was approved.60

-Westlands and SLDMWA pursue cost-sharing agreement: Consistent with the Dept. of Interior cost-sharing policy later incorporated in the WIIN, the Westlands Board authorized entering into agreements-in-principle to cost share the dam raise with Reclamation in 2009 and 2014.
-These agreements were executed,60 although both have expired, the last one in 2017.61 In February 2018, the Westlands Water District, the largest irrigation district in the country, and since 2007 the owner of the Bollibokka fishing club on the lower McCloud River62, again authorized their general manager to "submit a request to the Secretary of the Interior for the enlargement of Shasta Dam and Reservoir, indicating a willingness to potentially share the costs of the enlargement."63 On March 8, 2018, the San Luis and Delta Mendota Water Agency (SLDMWA), "authorized sending a letter to the United States Department of the Interior for Potential Sharing Cost for Enlarging Shasta Dam and Reservoir."64
+Westlands and SLDMWA pursue cost-sharing agreement: Consistent with the Department of Interior cost-sharing policy later incorporated in the WIIN, the Westlands Board authorized entering into agreements-in-principle to cost share the dam raise with Reclamation in 2009 and 2014.
+These agreements were executed, although both have expired, the last one in 2017.
+In February 2018, the Westlands Water District, the largest irrigation district in the country, and since 2007 the owner of the Bollibokka fishing club on the lower McCloud River, again authorized their general manager to "submit a request to the Secretary of the Interior for the enlargement of Shasta Dam and Reservoir, indicating a willingness to potentially share the costs of the enlargement."
+On March 8, 2018, the San Luis and Delta Mendota Water Agency (SLDMWA), "authorized sending a letter to the United States Department of the Interior for Potential Sharing Cost for Enlarging Shasta Dam and Reservoir."